tmobile/magentaA11y/how-to/color-contrast.md

 {:/}

 #### <strong>State changes</strong>
-Some interactive elements change color based on their states, like focus or hover.
-These state changes also need to meet contrast requirements.
-You can force states on some elements through Chrome's DevTools.
-Inspect the desired element and activate the ":hov" (Toggle Element State) button from the "Styles" tab in DevTools.
-Then select the checkbox with the desired state.
-This will force a persistent state on the element and allow you to capture the color associated with it (see example image below).
+- Identify interactive elements that change color based on their states, such as focus or hover
+- Ensure that the state changes meet contrast requirements
+- You can force some state changes to persist, which makes them easier to check
+- Inspect the desired element
+- In Chrome's DevTools, under the "Styles" tab, activate the ":hov" toggle button
+- Select the checkbox with desired state
+- This will force a persistent state and allow you to check for contrast on the element (see example image below)

 {::nomarkdown}
 <example>